pjdog/CognitiveSpaceWork/README.md

 pdm does not work, attempt to use anaconda or spyder to run the file.

 #---

 Future Work

 #---

 If I continue developing this project I would do some things different.
 For one I would probably seperate the functions from the config files into seperate folders, and work on the readability.
 Some of that problem came from spending only a small amount of time on this.
 I also would add the options to use different orbital element sents like equinoctial elements, additional perturbation terms, and an interactive version of the 3D graph export.
-I also probably would work on making the gui more stable first of all, and then start adding some testing.
+I also probably would work on making the gui more stable first, and then start adding some testing.
 I realize this was only supposed to be a homework problem that should only take a couple hours, but I got carried away as I wanted to impress, and go a little above and beyond to show my worth.